turingschool-examples/post-a-gift/README.md

 You'll be working with the [holiday shopping API](https://github.com/turingschool-examples/holiday-shopping-api) from Day Three.
 This time, you'll focus on writing some POST requests!

 You'll be writing the functionality of this gift list adding application.
-The HTML and CSS have been written for you, so that you can focus on the functionality, but you will need to add a .
+The HTML and CSS have been written for you, so that you can focus on the functionality, but you will need to add a little bit for your messages.

 **User stories for the functionality to build**
 * As a user, when I fill out the form to add a new gift, I should see a message indicating that it was successful.